hail-is/hail/docs/ImportAnnotations.md

 <a name="SampleProg"></a>
 ### Programmatic Annotation

-Programmatic annotation means computing new annotations from the existing exposed data structures, which in this case are the sample (`s`) and the sample annotations (`sa`).
+Programmatic annotation means computing new annotations from the existing exposed data structures, which in this case are the sample (`s`), the sample annotations (`sa`), and the global annotation (`global`).

 **Command line arguments:**